-The Defined Benefit Plan reflects an unfunded liability totaling \$90.1 million at December 31, 2015.
+The Defined Benefit Plan reflects an unfunded liability totaling \$85.6 million at December 31, 2016.
 The pension benefits funding status reflects the net of the fair value of the plan assets and the projected benefit obligation at the date of these consolidated financial statements.
 The projected benefit obligation is the actuarial present value of all benefits attributed by the pension benefit formula to employee service rendered prior to the measurement date based on assumed future compensation levels.
-The projected benefit obligation of the plan was \$244.5 million at December 31, 2015, \$247.2 million at December 31, 2014, and \$207.8 million at December 31, 2013.
-The fair value of the plan assets was \$154.5 million at December 31, 2015, \$162.0 million at December 31, 2014 and \$157.0 million at December 31, 2013.
+The projected benefit obligation of the plan was \$257.9 million at December 31, 2016, \$244.5 million at December 31, 2015, and \$247.2 million at December 31, 2014.
+The fair value of the plan assets was \$172.2 million at December 31, 2016, \$154.5 million at December 31, 2015 and \$162.0 million at December 31, 2014.
 The amount of the pension benefits funding status is subject to many variables including performance of plan assets and interest rate levels.
 Therefore, changes in assumptions could significantly affect these estimates.

 Costs are determined for each individual employer based on costs directly related to its current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
 The Association recognizes its proportional share of expense and contributes a proportional share of funding.
-Total plan expense for participating employers was \$4.8 million in 2015, \$2.5 million in 2014, and \$3.3 million in 2013.
-The Association's allocated share of plan expenses included in salaries and employee benefits was \$268 for 2015, \$106 for 2014, and \$209 for 2013.
-Participating employers contributed \$7.5 million in 2015, \$5.1 million in 2014, and \$4 million in 2013 to the plan.
-The Association's allocated share of these pension contributions was \$416 in 2015, \$215 in 2014, and \$255 in 2013.
+Total plan expense for participating employers was \$5.9 million in 2016, \$4.8 million in 2015, and \$2.5 million in 2014.
+The Association's allocated share of plan expenses included in salaries and employee benefits was \$277 for 2016, \$268 for 2015, and \$106 for 2014.
+Participating employers contributed \$17.5 million in 2016, \$7.5 million in 2015, and \$5.1 million in 2014 to the plan.
+The Association's allocated share of these pension contributions was \$1.1 million in 2016, \$416 in 2015, and \$215 in 2014.
 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.

-The amount of the total employer contributions expected to be paid into the pension plans during 2016 is \$11.1 million.
-The Association's allocated share of these pension contributions is expected to be \$697.
+The amount of the total employer contributions expected to be paid into the pension plans during 2017 is \$16.0 million.
+The Association's allocated share of these pension contributions is expected to be \$1.2 million.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than anticipated.

 Postretirement benefits other than pensions are also provided through the Farm Credit Foundations Retiree Medical and Retiree Life Plans to eligible current and retired employees of the Association.
 Benefits provided are determined on a graduated scale, based on years of service.
-The anticipated costs of these benefits are accrued during the period of the employee's active Postretirement benefits expense (primarily health care benefits and life insurance) included in salaries and employee benefits were \$33 in 2015, \$25 in 2014, and \$25 in 2013.
+The anticipated costs of these benefits are accrued during the period of the employee's active service.
+Postretirement benefits expense (primarily health care benefits and life insurance) included in salaries and employee benefits were \$20 in 2016, \$33 in 2015, and \$25 in 2014.
 These expenses are equal to the Association's cash contributions for each year.